-Vintage chic – How to get 1960s style on the high street
+Vintage Tips – How to get 1960s style on the high street

 The 1960s were, as we all know, a decade of significant societal and cultural change, and the fashion of the era reflected that.
 Fashion and style were influenced by music, art, and politics and featured bold prints, mini skirts, and statement accessories.
 For the first time, young people became the leaders of fashion, following the trend of teenagers having extra cash to splurge in the 1950s.